MaxwellKnight/maze-plus/README.md

 - **src/algorithms:** Houses the DFS and BFS maze generation and solving algorithms.
 - **src/animation:** Contains utility functions `execute` and `forEach` for managing asynchronous tasks and iteration.
 - **src/styles:** Includes stylesheets for the application.

+## Conclusion

+This project is a maze-solving application built with Vite, utilizing TypeScript for enhanced type safety.
+The maze creation and solving algorithms include Depth-First Search (DFS) and Breadth-First Search (BFS).
+TypeScript is favored for its benefits in code readability, maintainability, and development experience.
+The project also integrates utility functions, forEach and execute, for improved asynchronous iteration and execution chaining.

 ## Screenshots